Police Investigating LeSean McCoy Find No Incriminating Evidence, ‘ESPN’ Reports

 The incident took place at a home McCoy owns in Milton, Georgia.
 On July 10, 2018, McCoy’s ex-girlfriend Delicia Cordon was beaten and robbed in the home, and among items stolen were jewelry gifted by McCoy that he allegedly had asked her to return previously.
 Because of this and comments made to her by her assailant, Cordon believes that McCoy was involved in the robbery and may have orchestrated it.

 On August 10, 2018, Delicia Cordon and a friend, Elizabeth Donald, both filed suit against McCoy for his alleged knowledge of the robbery and assault.
-They also claim he has beaten Delicia, his son, and abused his dog along with using performance enhancing drugs.
+They also claim he has beaten Delicia, his son, and abused his dog along with using performance-enhancing drugs.
 McCoy was named in the suit along with a friend and former University of Pittsburgh teammate, Tamarcus Porter.

 McCoy has denied all allegations, and police have reportedly found no evidence that he hired someone or was aware of the robbery taking place on July 10.
 Cordon maintains that the assailant indicated he knew McCoy and also found it suspicious that the jewelry he had asked for was stolen, even telling the 911 dispatcher who answered the call that she suspected McCoy of setting her up.